Bryson-C/Plutonium/README.md

 I will also not be explaining build systems because I myself am terrible at them.
 I may also forget something or mispell some things so keep that in mind

+**As of 7/24/22 I have started rebuilding the abstractions.h and abstractions.cpp files; The have been moved to the `PlutoniumCore` folder.**

 **As of 6/28/22 I have found the descriptor error.
 The error was occuring due to the descriptor set layout requesting 2 descriptors rather than one.**

 **As of 6/15/22 The renderer was switched to a global struct.
 The structure has everything you need to make the app work with less lines of code while still being able to have access to the objects you need**